swirle13/CSU-Chico-Code/README.md

 # C-functions
-C++ functions that I use for college.
+C++ functions and programs written for CSCI211.